This is the latest in a new series about important Italian American figures on Long Island.

 RELATED: Read about the first Italian to immigrate to the United States

 Chris R. Vaccaro is the Executive Director and Co-Founder of the Italian American Heritage Society of Long Island.
 He is a media executive, professor, historian, and author from Long Island.
-If you have a suggestion on who we should profile next, email [email protected].
+If you suggest who we should profile next, email [email protected].